This post is part of Roadmap for unit tests, if you haven’t seen it yet, please read it to have clear picture of unit tests topics that I find useful.

 Similar to test doubles, assertions have some useful libraries that simplify writing tests.
 First of all, we can use the assertions provided by the unit test frameworks, but recently it’s becoming more and more popular to write fluent-style assertions.
 For this we can use Fluent assertions or Shouldly libraries.

 Tests have their own life cycle that we can divide into the lifetime for single test and the lifetime for test suite.
 Usually, we are interested in the moment before test started, called startup, and the moment after its execution called cleanup.
 We can use test life cycle to prepare data, dependencies or dispose them.
 Depending on which unit test framework we choose, hooking up to the test life cycle may be slightly different.

 These are basic information about the practical aspects of unit tests.
 In the last post of this series, I will explain advanced topics from the roadmap.

 You can find other posts from this series here

-What do you think about theoretical topics of unit tests that I find useful?
+What do you think about practical topics of unit tests that I find useful?
 Would you add any points?
 If you consider it valuable, please leave a comment below and share it with others!
 It helps me verify whether such knowledge is needed by others.